Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: The distribution of common perpendiculars

 See Section \ref{sec:equidclosedorbits} for the proof of the full result and for a similar statement for (possibly infinite) simplicial graphs of finite groups.
 As a corollary, we obtain counting results of simple loops in metric and simplicial graphs, generalising results of \cite{ParPol90}, \cite{Guillope94}.

-\bcoro Assume that $Y$ is a finite metric graph with all vertices of degree at least $3$ such that the critical exponent $\delta_F$ is positive. \begin{enumerate} \item If the Gibbs measure is mixing for the geodesic flow, then
+\bcoro Assume that $Y$ is a finite metric graph whose vertices have degrees at least $3$, such that the critical exponent $\delta_F$ is positive. \begin{enumerate} \item If the Gibbs measure is mixing for the continuous time geodesic flow, then

 as $t\to+\infty$. \item If $Y$ is simplicial and if the Gibbs measure is mixing for the discrete time geodesic flow, then

 as $t\to+\infty$. \end{enumerate} \ecoro

 In the cases when error bounds are known for the mixing property of the continuous time or discrete time geodesic flow on $\G Y$, we obtain corresponding error terms in the equidistribution result of Theorem \ref{theo:introequidequid} generalising \cite[Theo.~20]{ParPau14ETDS} (where $F=0$) and in the approximation of the counting function $\N_{D^-,\,D^+,\,0}$ by the expression introduced in Theorem \ref{theo:mainintrocount}.
 In the manifold case, see \cite{KleMar96}, \cite{Clozel03}, \cite{Dolgopyat98}, \cite{Stoyanov11}, \cite{Liverani04}, \cite{GiuLivPol13}, and Section \ref{subsect:erroterms} for definitions and precise references.
 Here is an example of such a result in the manifold case.